 Abracadabra!
 Here’s the thing.
 There is no magic.
 Of course, there is the magic of love and the wonder at the universe and so there is metaphorical magic.
 But there is no physical magic and no mathematical magic.
 Why do we care?
 Because in most science fiction scenarios, when super-intelligence happens, whether it is artificial or humanoid, magic happens.
 Not only can the super-intelligent person or computer think more deeply and broadly, they also can start predicting the future, making objects move with their thoughts alone and so on.
 Unfortunately, it is not just in science fiction that one finds such impossibilities but also in the pitches of companies about biotech and the future of artificial intelligence.
 Now, don’t get me wrong.
 Of course, there are many awesome things in store for humanity in the coming millennia, most of which we cannot even anticipate.
 But the chances of “free unlimited energy” and a computer that will anticipate and meet our every need are slim indeed.

-This exaggeration is not terribly surprising.
+This all-too popular exaggeration is not terribly surprising.
 I am sure much of what I do seems quite magical to our cats.
 People in possession of advanced or different technology often seem “magical” to those with no familiarity with the technology.
 But please keep in mind that making a human brain “better”, whether by making it bigger, or have more connections, or making it faster —- none of these alterations will enable the brain to move objects via psychokinesis.
 Yes, the brain does produce a minuscule amount of electricity, but way too little to move mountains or freight trains.
-Of course, machines can be theoretically built to wield a lot of physical energy, but it isn’t the information processing part of the system that directly causes something in the physical world.
+Of course, machines can be theoretically be built to wield a lot of physical energy, but it isn’t the information processing part of the system that directly causes something in the physical world.
 It is through actuators of some type, just as it is with animals.
 Of course, super-intelligence could make the world more efficient.
 It is also possible that super-intelligence might discover as yet undiscovered forces of the universe.
 If it turns out that our understanding of reality is rather fundamentally flawed, then all bets are off.
 For example, if it turns out that there are twelve fundamental forces in the universe (or, just one), and a super-intelligent system determines how to use them, it might be possible that there is potential energy already stored in matter which can be released by the slightest “twist” in some other dimension or using some as yet undiscovered force.
 This might appear to human beings who have never known about the other 8 forces let alone how to harness them as “magic.”

 There is another more subtle kind of “magic” that might be called mathematical magic.
 As known for a long time, it is theoretically possible to play perfect chess by calculating all possible moves, and all possible responses to those moves, etc. to the final draws and checkmates.
 It has been calculated such a calculation of contingencies would not be possible even if the entire universe were a nano-computer operating in parallel since the beginning of time.
 There are many similar domains.
 Just because a person or computer is way, way smarter does not mean they will be able to calculate every possibility in a highly complex domain.